Wilfred Bamnjo: Kitchee SC

 Bamnjo rejoined Kitchee after a season in Indonesia.
 On 11 December 2005, Bamnjo scored the winner for Kitchee in a 4–3 win against Happy Valley AA in the Hong Kong League Cup Final – Kitchee's first silverware in 41 years.
 Bamnjo also played in the Hong Kong Senior Challenge Shield Final, in which he scored a disallowed goal in a 3–0 win against Happy Valley AA.
 This is Kitchee's second trophy in the 2005–06 season.

 In the 2006–07 season, Bamnjo scored 4 goals in the Hong Kong First Division and helped Kitchee finish as runner-up in the league.
-Bamnjo was injured during warm-up in the Hong Kong League Cup Final, in which Kitchee beat Happy Valley AA 2–1 to win the trophy two years in a row.
+Bamnjo was injured during warm-up in the Hong Kong League Cup Final, that Kitchee beat Happy Valley AA 2–1 to win the trophy two consecutive seasons.

 On 21 July 2007, it was reported that Bamnjo tried to engineer a move to Indonesia side Persikota Tangerang without Kitchee's permission and did not return to training after the summer break.
 Bamnjo eventually returned to Kitchee in October in time for the 2007–08 season.
 Bamnjo was suspended and did not play in the 1–3 loss against Eastern AA in the Hong Kong Senior Challenge Shield Final.
 Bamnjo did play in the Hong Kong League Cup Final, in which he scored in a 2–4 loss to South China AA.